-- cleaning rooms, dirty linen warehouses, medical waste, dirty items, sterilization.
+- cleaning rooms, dirty linen and medical waste warehouses, dirty laundry,

-Currently, the most commonly used solution for measuring the pressure difference between rooms is differential pressure gauges with displays and possibly with local notification in the form of buzzers or a light alarm.
-Supervising such devices is troublesome because they often cannot read the history of events, and tracking the indications on the display is inconvenient.
+Currently, the most commonly used solution for measuring the pressure difference between rooms is based on differential pressure equipped with displays and optional buzzer / light alarm.
+Supervising such devices is troublesome because they often don’t store the history of events, and tracking the indications on the display is inconvenient.

-The system based on the new generation of digital wireless sensors, supported by new communication protocols and the cloud based Efento Cloud platform offers users completely new possibilities.
+The system based on the new generation of digital wireless sensors, supported by new communication protocols and the cloud based platform offers users completely new possibilities.
 The most important of them include: